muratk5n/thirdwave/en/README.md

 ---

 Jim Carrey's father called him "not just the bacon, the entire pig" when young.
-He would throw himself down the stairs just for laughs
+He would send himself thumbling down the stairs for laughs.

 ---